nyu-popl-fa23/final-prep/README.md

 ## Final Exam Preparation

 The problems below are similar to what you can expect for the final exam.
+Some problems are a bit more difficult than what you should expect in the exam.
+Also, I do not expect you to be able to solve all of these problems in the time allotted for the final exam.
+There will be fewer questions in the final exam, but the materials covered will be similar.
+Finally, the exam will again include a multiple choice problem that tests your general understanding of the concepts.

+As you will notice from the problems below, the final exam will focus on the materials covered in the second half of the semester.
+However, many concepts from the first half of the semester such as operational semantics, abstract syntax trees, etc. will of course still be highly relevant.

-### Higher-Order Functions
+### Problem 1: Higher-Order Functions

 1. Implement a Scala function